 St Alphege is a flourishing parish church at the heart of Solihull.
 The church has stood at the end of the High Street for over eight hundred years.
 Today it continues to be a place of worship, witness and service for the whole community.
-Our main building is a fine medieval Grade I listed church, open during the daytime for prayer and reflection.
-Our Sunday services are at 8am, 9.15am, 11am and 6.30pm.
+Our main building is a fine medieval Grade I listed church.
 You will find a warm welcome at St Alphege as well as a diverse range of services, events and activities.

 Who is St Alphege?